MewesK/TwigExcelBundle/Resources/doc/twig_tags.rst

     {% endxlsmacro %}

 - Works the same way as the standard macro tag does
-- Attention: the standard macro tag does not with tags provided by this bundle
+- Attention: the standard macro tag does not work with tags provided by this bundle

 Example
 ```````